Visitor’s Guide to the Central Oregon Backcountry

 Terrebonne Depot, 400 NE Smith Rock Way, Terrebonne

 Featuring fresh, locally grown foods served up in a restored 100-year-old train depot where you can still watch trains barrel by while you eat, a meal at the Terrebonne Depot is an experience not to be missed.
+The depot is close to Steelhead Falls or Scout Camp, or Smith Rock State Park.

 Worthy Brewing, 495 NE Bellevue Dr, Bend